vestrada64/WDI-DT-55/work/w07/d2/01-02-04-learn-express-by-example.md

 ## C. Conclusion

 You have now seen how a simple CRUD application using Node and Express can be built.
 Later on we will use a document database called MongoDB to persist information instead of a JavaScript object.
-If you'd like to learn more about HTTP transcations in Node read [this](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/).
+If you'd like to learn more about HTTP transactions in Node read [this](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/).
 Understanding the contents of this article will help you understand how Node handles HTTP requests.